verrazzano/docs/content/en/docs/setup/cli/_index.md

    $ vz version
   ```

-The resulting output should be similar to the following:
+The resulting output should be similar to the following.

 ```shell
 Version: v1.4.0